3 Low-Carb Breakfast Recipes That Won’t Make You Miss Bread

 Image: Lola Berry

-This is the ultimate breakfast recipe if you want to start your day with a good dose of healthy fats, fibre, protein and green veg.
-This recipe is incredibly versatile and once you have the formula down pat, mixing and matching ingredients is more than ok!
-Better still, you can enjoy this bowl equally, as an express lunch or light dinner, especially as the balmy weather approaches.
+This is the ultimate breakfast recipe to start your day with healthy fats, fiber, protein, and green veg.
+This recipe is incredibly versatile, and once you have the formula down pat, mixing and matching ingredients is more than ok!
+Better still, you can enjoy this bowl equally as an express lunch or light dinner, especially as the balmy weather approaches.

 Serves 2